MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 PersonalIdentityMigratedToWork

 **Description**
 You can no longer use this personal Microsoft account to access Microsoft Advertising.
-Please sign in using your work account instead.
+Please sign in using your work account (Microsoft Entra ID) instead.

 ***